cloudposse/terraform-aws-eks-cluster/README.md

 We use the Terraform Kubernetes provider to access the cluster, and it uses the same underlying library that `kubectl` uses, so configuration is very similar.
 However, every kind of configuration we have tried has failed at some point.
-- After creating the EKS cluster, we can generate a "KUBECONFIG" file that configures access to it.
+- After creating the EKS cluster, we can generate a `kubeconfig` file that configures access to it.
-This works most of the time, but if the file was present and used as part of the configuration to create the cluster, and then the file is deleted (as would happen in a CI system like Terraform Cloud), Terraform would not cause the file to be regenerated in time use it to refresh its state and the "plan" phase will fail.
+This works most of the time, but if the file was present and used as part of the configuration to create the cluster, and then the file is deleted (as would happen in a CI system like Terraform Cloud), Terraform would not cause the file to be regenerated in time to use it to refresh Terraform's state and the "plan" phase will fail.
 - An authentication token can be retrieved using the `aws_eks_cluster_auth` data source.
 Again, this works, as long as the token does not expire while Terraform is running, and the token is refreshed during the "plan" phase before trying to refresh the state.
 Unfortunately, failures of both types have been seen.
 - An authentication token can be retrieved on demand by using the `exec` feature of the Kubernetes provider to call `aws eks get-token`.
-This requires that `aws` be installed and available to Terraform and that it has access to sufficient credentials to perform the authentication and is configured to use them.
+This requires that the `aws` CLI be installed and available to Terraform and that it has access to sufficient credentials to perform the authentication and is configured to use them.

 All of the above methods can face additional challenges when using `terraform import` to import